C4MIV3R/project_psicoh_game/README.md

 ### Currently Unfinished Work:
 Player:
 - Animations still need lots of love.
-Currently, animations are wonky and don't animate correctly all the time.
-But most fire correctly and at the right times.
+Currently, animations are still a little wonky.
 - Player ability to shoot in different directions (diagonal up, diagonal down, straight down, straight up).
 - Camera movement as the player moves or looks around.

 Enemy:
-- Track player when player enters a trigger area surrounding each enemy.
-- Turn sprite towards player while player is within aforementioned trigger area.
 - When player is not within trigger area, enemy should patrol back and forth within an area.
 - Aim and fire bullets at player while player is within trigger area.
 - On being killed: wait a few seconds, fade sprite out, and then destroy gameObject